portsoc/hangman-in-branches/README.md

 - `lives` - the number of lives remaining
 - `onGoing` - a boolean indicating whether the game is still in progress

+Note that they are defined globally (outside of any function) so that they can be accessed by all the functions in `index.js`.

+Now let's imagine the program's flow, and see how these variables will change.
-It is always helpful to visualize the program's flow, to help you write different functions and plan out how they should interact.
+Plus this helps us to write different functions and plan out how they should interact.

 Once the page is loaded, `init` is called to set up the game by calling the following functions:

-1. `prepareHandles` - selects key DOM elements
+1. `prepareHandles` - selects key DOM elements (storing them in `el`)
 1. `startNewGame` - picks a random word and saves it to `word`, populates the `guesses` array with underscores, resets `lives` and turns `onGoing` to `true`
 1. `drawKeyboard` - draws the keyboard on the screen
 1. `addEventListeners` - adds event listeners to the keyboard buttons and the physical keyboard

 This sets up the game for the user but how is the game played?
+What events happen as the game progresses?

 The user clicks on a button or presses a key on the on-screen keyboard or presses the physical keys.
 These events call the following event handlers respectively: `checkClick` and `checkKeyPress`.